 Want a budget beach holiday in Europe?
 Travel to Albanian Riviera with this guide and you’ll be all set, because Albanian beaches are amazing.
-I promise.
+And I know just where to find the best beaches Albania has to offer.

 Totally empty white beaches with crystal clear turquoise water, fresh seafood, baklava and local wine, and prices so low they make Thailand look expensive – isn’t southern Europe just wonderful?